Public Safety

 Special Provisions for Towson Mall

 In recent months, there have been disturbing incidents in Towson that have left us reeling.
 Towson is the County’s downtown and a vital core for our civic, economic and educational foundations.
-We must take action to ensure Towson, the Mall and surrounding areas are safe and secure at all times.
+We must take action to ensure Towson, the Mall and the surrounding areas are safe and secure at all times.

 In coordination with law enforcement experts, we will:

-Across all of these efforts we must dedicate ourselves to rebuilding trust between residents, police and policymakers by creating open conversations and real collaboration to ensure public safety efforts reflect what communities actually need.
+Across all of these efforts, we must dedicate ourselves to rebuilding trust between residents, police and policymakers by creating open conversations and real collaboration to ensure public safety efforts reflect what communities actually need.

 Public safety isn’t just about crime rates— it’s about people feeling safe walking in their neighborhoods, sending their kids to school and supporting local businesses.